Feelfeel20088/DNSMASQ-offence-logger/README.md

 # DNSMASQ-offence-logger
-a simple script that sends you an offences for the day. please use with a cronjob or systemd timer
+a simple script that sends you an offences for the day. please replace the paths in the service to your install location and also run the install script/